The strong K\"unneth theorem for topological periodic cyclic homology: Identification of the enveloping algebras and Bal

 The operad $\oCO$ satisfies $\oCO(n)=\oCO(1)^{n}$, the operad built from the monoid $\oCO(1)$ using the diagonal multiplication.
-In any reasonable symmetric monoidal category tensored over spaces, a non-$\Sigma$ $\oCO$-algebra $A$ is just an associative monoid object together with a left action of the monoid $\oCO(1)$ on its underlying object (with no compatibility required).
-Likewise a left or right $A$-module $M$ over $\oCO$ is just a left or right $A$-module (in the usual sense) together with a left action of $\oCO(1)$ (with no compatibility required).
-In particular, we see that the enveloping algebras of $A$ are just (left) $\oCO(1)_{+}\sma A$ and (right) $\oCO(1)^{\op}_{+}\sma A$, where we have written $(-)_{+}\sma (-)$ for the tensor with a space.
+In any reasonable symmetric monoidal category tensored over spaces, a non-$\Sigma$ $\oCO$-algebra $A$ is just an associative monoid object together with a left action of the monoid $\oCO(1)$ on its underlying object such that the multiplication is $\oCO(1)$-equivariant and the unit is $\oCO(1)$-fixed.
+Likewise a left or right $A$-module $M$ over $\oCO$ is just a left or right $A$-module (in the usual sense) together with a left action of $\oCO(1)$ for which the module structure map is $\oCO(1)$-equivariant.
+In particular, we see that the left enveloping algebra of $A$ is $\oCO(1)_{+}\sma A$ (where we have written $(-)_{+}\sma (-)$ for the tensor with a space) with $\oCO(1)$ acting diagonally.
+Likewise, the right enveloping algebra is $\oCO(1)^{\op}_{+}\sma A$.
 (Recall that our convention is for the right enveloping algebra to act on the right; the alternative convention of having it act on the left would yield $\oCO(1)_{+}\sma A^{\op}$ for the right enveloping algebra.)
 Working in the weak symmetric monoidal category of $\oL(1)$-spectra in orthogonal spectra, we obtain the following analogous statement.

 \begin{prop} For any non-$\Sigma$ $(\oL\times \oCO)$-algebra $B$, we have natural isomorphisms of associative ring orthogonal spectra

 (where the action has both factors of $\oCO(1)$ in $\Bal$ always left for the multiplication on $\oCO(1)$). \end{prop}